 - Complex business jargon

-I work in the marketing team, should we be adding 'Initiatives' or 'Actions'?
+- I work in the marketing team, should we add 'Initiatives' or 'Actions'?

-I need to add our revenue target into the plan, where does that go?
+- I need to add our revenue target to the plan.
+Where does that go?

-The moment that people start asking questions like this about the strategy is the moment you've lost their interest in the actual content.
+The moment that people start asking questions like these about the strategy is the moment you've lost their interest in the actual content.
 Your Strategy Model needs to be clean, simple, and scalable.

 We wrote a whole article about how to choose the right Strategy Model, but as a reminder, here's our suggestion on a good starting point for how to structure your strategic plan: